amluto/tls13-spec/draft-ietf-tls-tls13.md

 protocol designer must be aware of what security properties TLS does and does not provide and cannot safely rely on the latter.

-Note in particular that type and length of a record are not protected by encryption.
+Note in particular that the length of a record is not protected by encryption.
 If this information is itself sensitive, application designers may wish to take steps (padding, cover traffic) to minimize information leakage.